Article 1. Name.

 2. Every individual member and every club member shall have one (1) vote.
 One (1) person shall cast only one (1) ballot; there shall be no proxy voting.

-3. Every officer and sports comimttee chairperson of USA Track & Field - New England shall have one vote.
+3. Every officer and sports committee chairperson of USATF-NE shall have one vote.

 4. Voting membership deadline: Except for renewals from the previous year, individuals must be members in the month which ends more than one full month preceding the meeting (e.g., if the meeting is held at any time in September, the membership must be processed by July 31)

-5. Current employees (working within the past ninety days) of USA Track & Field - New England shall have voice but no vote at meetings.
+5. Current employees (working within the past ninety days) of USATF-NE shall have voice but no vote at meetings.
 Employees shall not participate in any part of an election process.

 6. The voting criteria set forth in this paragraph shall be effective for all meetings of the Association and all meetings of Sport Committees of the Association.